t3ddezz/norse/README.md

 # norse

 ##  **N**an**O**op**R**e **SE**quencing
 GUI for nanopore data transfer to a server and sample informations.
+All informations are collected in a `run_info.txt` file that is stored with the uploaded data.

 ![screen](data/interface.png)